Lisnoti/Lisnoti/README.md

 I've tested Lisnoti on Windows and Apple, but not on Linux.

-If you're interested in the background to Lisnoti, please see [my blog article](https://timgord.com/2024-01/lisnoti--a-proportional-font-that-works-for-coding-too/).
+If you're interested in the background to Lisnoti, please see [this article](https://timgord.com/2024-01/lisnoti--a-proportional-font-that-works-for-coding-too/).

 ![Lisnoti font card](LisnotiCard.svg)